 The Oldfields Difference

 As Maryland's oldest girls' boarding school and the first to teach girls science, Oldfields has been focusing on each girl's success for over 150 years.
 Our balanced approach to high academic standards combined with a caring, supportive environment makes our school a place where students reach their highest potential.
-The magic of Oldfields becomes clearer when you come for a visit ,but until then, learn more about our new Head of School David Perfield.
+The magic of Oldfields becomes clearer when you come for a visit ,but until then, learn more about what it would be like to be an Oldfields student.

 Explore some of Oldfields' distinguishing characteristics that allow our students to reach their highest potential.